anchnk/bin/README.md

 # dotbin

 This repository holds custom scripts I have created, made, borrowed, hacked.

-It sits in my $HOME folder under a `bin` folder.
-That repository is a mirror of that folder and will evolve with time.
+My `$HOME` folder contains a `bin` folder which is a symbolic link of `$HOME/code/public/anchnk/dotbin`. `$HOME/bin` is in `$PATH` so that each script can be executed just by calling its name.

-note: this repository contains experimental code and should be considered as an evolving work in progresss.
+Note: this repository contains experimental code and should be considered as an evolving work in progresss.

 Script | Purpose